PelionIoT/meta-pelion-edge/README.md

 ## Build and run a Docker container

-First clone the repository:
+* First clone the repository:

 ```
 git clone git@github.com:ARMmbed/wigwag-build-env.git
 ```

+* Provision your build with a Pelion Cloud developer certificate if you are building for [Pelion Cloud developer mode](https://cloud.mbed.com/docs/current/connecting/provisioning-development-devices.html).
+Copy your Pelion Cloud credentials file to `recipes-wigwag/mbed-edge-core/files/`

+* build the image

 The most up to date instructions on getting the Docker container started are in the README.md of wigwag-build-env.
 For convenience, below is a copy (as of Feb 8th 2019) of the relevant part.

-* build the image

 ```
     cd ~/wigwag-build-env